shawngraham/eleventy-chirpy-blog-template/content/posts/2024/reading.md

 # How To Read

+Even if you're not leading a discussion, I still expect you to read as much of the material as you can.
+And why not read collaboratively?
+If you mark up pdfs and webtext with [hypothesis](https://hypothes.is) while logged into our [reading group](https://hypothes.is/groups/zLnyJnw2/hist4805a) you can help each other by pointing out the interesting/peculiar/hard/easy/puzzling bits...

+But 'how to read' is not always self-evident.
 Reading an academic article is not like 'regular' reading.
 You don't start at the beginning and wait for the big reveal at the end.

 You read like a *predator.* You're after something.
 How you read the article on one day is *not* how you might read it another, because by then you want something different out of it.
 Generally, I read like this: